Can AI technically control and optimize a country's entire powergrid when given full control ?

 The Case File

-"No AI system has demonstrated full autonomous control of a national power grid."
+"No AI system has demonstrated end-to-end control and optimization of a national powergrid in real-world operation."

 What the audience thinks